-Staff and pupils are aware that school-based email and internet activity can be monitored and explored further if required.

-If staff or pupils discover an unsuitable site, the screen must be switched off/closed and the incident reported immediately to the e-safety co-ordinator (Mrs S Ailara) and an email sent to the Business Manager, cc Mrs Hanson and the network manager (Danny Lagden at DL Solutions) with the link copied and pasted into the email, so that they can block the site.

-It is the responsibility of the school, by delegation to the network manager (Danny Ladgen), to ensure that anti-virus protection is installed and kept up-to-date on all school machines.

-Any changes to filtering must be authorised by a member of the senior leadership team.
+- If Internet research is set for homework, specific sites will be suggested that have previously been checked by the teacher.
+It is advised that parents re-check these sites and supervise any further research. - Staff and pupils are aware that school-based email and internet activity can be monitored and explored further if required by the Senior Leadership Team. - If staff or pupils discover an unsuitable site, the screen must be switched off/closed and the incident reported immediately to the e-safety co-ordinator and an email sent to the Business Manager, cc Head Teacher and the network manager (Danny Lagden at DL Solutions) with the link copied and pasted into the email, so that they can block the site. - It is the responsibility of the school, by delegation to the network manager (Danny Ladgen), to ensure that anti-virus protection is installed and kept up-to-date on all school machines. - Any changes to filtering must be authorised by the Head Teacher.